 His fur color is jet black, as black as the Boötes void.

 Spatia Catus' metabolism has been genetically tweaked so it can produce arginine and taurine, unlike conventional cats who need those in their diet.
-Like ordinary cats Spatia Catus favor a high-protein diet (obligate carnivore), which makes it a challenge to use closed ecological life support systems (they can't live on algae).
+Like ordinary cats Spatia Catus favor a high-protein diet (obligate carnivore), which makes it a challenge to use a closed ecological life support system (they can't live on algae).
 This makes their feces malodorous, hence the aphorism "mean as cat-poop."
 I'm sure they get real tired of eating compressed bug bars, and at space stations tend to spend more than they should for restaurant meals of real meat (they will have extra money anyway since alcohol is cat poison, so no bar tab).
 There is also a remarkable absence of rats around any place a Spatia Catus is bunking.
 The rats that are too stupid to flee at the merest whiff of cat scent will quickly become a midnight snack.
 Think of it as natural selection in action.

 Spatia Catus is hypersensitive to spoiled and rotted food.
 They can detect the odor long before it becomes strong enough to be smelled by a human.
 This gives them a reputation for being finicky eaters.